NinaKong/BestPractices-ModernWebDevelopment/README.md

    ```

    - First argument: it has GET, POST, PUT, and DELETE. since we would like to get information, so we are using GET
    - Second argument: URL.
-Put the URL you would like to get date with
+Put the URL you would like to get data with
    - Third argument: requst asynchronous or synchronous.
 True means asynchronous request, it will make sure the web page is responsive and the remaining code is still running

    c. ```send``` method, it will send the request